osisoft/PI-Adapter/V1.3/Configuration/Egress-endpoints-configuration-1-3.md

 | **TokenEndpoint**               | Optional for OCS endpoint | `string`    | Retrieves an OCS token from an alternative endpoint <br><br>Allowed value: well-formed http or https endpoint string <br>Default value: `null` |
 | **ValidateEndpointCertificate** | Optional                  | `boolean`   | Disables verification of destination certificate. **Note:** Only use for testing with self-signed certificates. <br><br>Allowed value: `true` or `false`<br>Default value: `true` |

-If the URL schema for the egress endpoint is HTTP, which is typical for EDS, then you do not need to specify credentials.
+**Note:** If the URL schema for the egress endpoint is HTTP, which is typical for EDS, then you do not need to specify credentials.

 ## Examples